AI datasets and VLAI models

 At CIRCL (Computer Incident Response Center Luxembourg), we often face the challenge of evaluating vulnerabilities with incomplete data—sometimes just a textual description.

 To tackle this, we developed an NLP-based model using data from our Vulnerability-Lookup platform.
 The entire solution is now publicly available, including its integration into our free online service and open-source codebase.
 With this model, you can generate a VLAI vulnerability severity score even when no official score exists, purely from the description.
+The model was presented in the paper VLAI: A RoBERTa-Based Model for Automated Vulnerability Severity Classification (arXiv).

 What mattered most to us was mastering the full pipeline—from data collection and vulnerability correlation to AI-ready dataset generation, in-house model training, and seamless integration with Vulnerability-Lookup through a dedicated bridge.